-peoples are affected in their particular lifestyles or relationship with their environment.164 cc) Assessment
+peoples are affected in their particular lifestyles or relationship with their environment. $^{\rm 164}$ cc) Assessment

-Although the concept of FPIC is widely recognized, it is still fraught with uncertainties and controversies, especially about the situations in which it applies and the modalities of how consent shall be obtained.
-Consequently, the implementation and effectiveness of this right still largely depend on pertinent domestic laws.
-He This is also reflected in decision 14/19, which limits the application of FPIC to situations where appropriate and where applicable in accordance with national circumstances and legislation.
+Although the concept of FPIC is widely recognized, it is still fraught with uncertainties and controversies, especially about the situations in which it applies and the modalities of how consent shall be obtained.165 Consequently, the implementation and effectiveness of this right still largely depend on pertinent domestic laws.166 This is also reflected in decision 14/19, which limits the application of FPIC to situations 'where appropriate' and 'where applicable in accordance with national circumstances and legislation'.167

-Nevertheless, there appears to be broad support in favour of a requirement to obtain the FPIC of indigenous peoples and local communities potentially affected by releases of engineered gene drives.
-The UN Declaration on the Rights of Indigenous Peoples makes clear that the particular lifestyles of indigenous peoples shall be protected as a human right.
-He if their lifestyles are likely to be affected by an engineered gene drive, their FPIC should be obtained prior to authorizing its release.
-But even beyond the scope of 'indigenous peoples and local communities', 170 the consent
+Nevertheless, there appears to be broad support in favour of a requirement to obtain the FPIC of indigenous peoples and local communities potentially affected by releases of engineered gene drives.168 The UN Declaration on the Rights of Indigenous Peoples makes clear that the particular lifestyles of indigenous peoples shall be protected as a human right.169 If their lifestyles are likely to be affected by an engineered gene drive, their FPIC should be obtained prior to authorizing its release.
+But even beyond the scope of 'indigenous peoples and local communities',170 the consent